 - Design Life: 5 years

 - Consumables: 10 years

-Landsat 9, like previous missions, was launched on September 27, 2021 at 1:12PM CST from Vandenberg Air Force Base, California, onboard a United Launch Alliance Atlas V 401 rocket.
+Landsat 9, launched on September 27, 2021 at 1:12PM CST from Vandenberg Air Force Base, California, onboard a United Launch Alliance Atlas V 401 rocket.
 Landsat 9 carries the Operational Land Imager 2 (OLI–2), built by Ball Aerospace & Technologies Corporation, Boulder, Colorado, and the Thermal Infrared Sensor 2 (TIRS–2), built at the NASA Goddard Space Flight Center, Greenbelt, Maryland.
 Northrop Grumman designed and fabricated the spacecraft and integrated the two instruments.